Effect-TS/schema/README.md

 ## [fast-check](https://github.com/dubzzz/fast-check) arbitraries

+**Note**.
+The Arbitrary module will be extracted into a separate package in the near future.

 The `arbitrary` function provided by the `@fp-ts/schema/Arbitrary` module represents a way of generating random values that conform to a given `Schema`.
 This can be useful for testing purposes, as it allows you to generate random test data that is guaranteed to be valid according to the `Schema`.

 ```ts